guamoko995/expr-cls/README.md

 **Environment:**
 At compile time, you define an environment describing:
-- Supported unary and binary operators for the parser (declarative, not implemented yet; currently a fixed set is used).
+- Supported unary and binary operators for the parser (not implemented yet; currently a fixed set is used).
 - Complex constructs for the parser (e.g., ternary operator, arbitrary typed literals; planned).
 - Overload registrations for unary and binary operators.
 - Overload registrations for functions.